kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 <summary>My CUR exists in a member account different from Kubecost or the management account</summary>

+Create an IAM User or Role in the sub-account where the Kubecost primary installation runs.
+This Role or User links to the Kubecost Primary k8s service account either via IAM annotation (see more below under Via Pod Annotation by EKS), or via user with an Access/Secret Key.
+This Role/User will assume a role in the account where the CUR and Athena are created (referred to as the payer account), allowing Kubecost running in a sub-account to get data from the top-level Athena in the payer account.

+Next, create an IAM Role in the payer account for your organization.
+This is where you created the CUR export bucket and Athena query results bucket in the previous step.
+Now that you have the Sub-account User or Role plus the payer account Role, you will need to add policies to both.

+#### Attach AssumeRole policy to IAM Role/User in Kubecost primary sub-account

+Add the IAM Policy below to an IAM Role/User created in the AWS sub-account where primary Kubecost is installed.
+This policy allows the sub-account role to use sts:AssumeRole and assume the IAM Role created in the payer account.

-On each sub account running Kubecost, attach both of the following policies to the same role or user.
-Use a user if you intend to integrate via Service Key, and a role if via IAM annotation (see more below under Via Pod Annotation by EKS).
-The SpotDataAccess policy statement is optional if the Spot data feed is configured (see “Setting up the Spot Data feed” step below).
+The SpotDataAccess policy statement is optional, and only needed if the Spot data feed is configured (see “Setting up the Spot Data feed” step below).

 {% code overflow="wrap" %}
 ```